HillSignal

 Company & Legislative Profile

-Qualcomm ($QCOM) is currently facing 2 active congressional signals tracked by HillSignal.
-With 1 bullish, and 1 bearish signals, the average legislative impact score is 6.0/10.
+Qualcomm ($QCOM) is currently facing 3 active congressional signals tracked by HillSignal.
+With 1 bullish, 1 neutral, and 1 bearish signals, covering 2 sectors.
 Key sectors affected include Technology and Transportation.
 Recent major catalysts include To amend the Export Control Reform Act of 2018 to provide for expedited consideration of proposals for additions to, removals from, or other modifications with respect to entities on the Entity List, and for other purposes. and SELF DRIVE Act of 2026.
 Below is the complete tracker of government activity affecting Qualcomm’s market performance.

 Total Signals